MarcialT/KingdomCode/README.md

     If all the firstborn are dead, follow the same rules for the second children, starting from the first found from the first king.
     If a king passed the age of 70, the crown is passed to the first living firstborn of his tree.
 - Change the data of any node in the tree, except the id and id of the parent.

+COPY AND PASTE THIS COMMANDS FOR EXECUTE THE CODE g++ -o ../bin/main main.cpp
+../bin/mi_programa.exe